electricbookworks/electric-book/_docs/editing/notes.md

     notes: footnotes
   ```

-- To convert all endnotes to footnotes in a **single markdown document** (e.g. a particular chapter), specify this in the document's YAML page frontmatter.
+- To convert all endnotes to footnotes in a **single markdown document** (e.g. a particular chapter), specify this in the document's top-of-page YAML.
 E.g.:

    ``` md
    ---